mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 *************************

 To run **django-ca**, you need Docker and Docker Compose.
 You also need certbot to aquire Let's Encrypt certificates for the admin interface.
+OpenSSL is used to generate the DH parameter file.
 On Debian/Ubuntu, simply do:

 .. code-block:: console

    user@host:~$ sudo apt update
-   user@host:~$ sudo apt install docker.io docker-compose certbot
+   user@host:~$ sudo apt install docker.io docker-compose certbot openssl

 For a different OS, please read `Install Docker <https://docs.docker.com/engine/install/>`_, `Install docker-compose <https://docs.docker.com/compose/install/>`_ and `Get certbot